 Make it easier: Don’t hold at the top of the hip thrust.

 You’ll need a chair or bench for this move.
-Sit on the edge of the chair with your back straight, right leg straight out in front of you, and left leg bent with foot on the floor.
-Using only your left glute and left leg, push up and rise to a standing position.
+Sit on the edge of the chair with back straight, left leg straight out in front of you, and right leg bent with foot on the floor.
+Using only your right glute and right leg, push up and rise to a standing position.

 Kneel on right knee with left foot forward.
 Push down into left heel and stand, squeezing glutes at the top.
 Step right foot forward on a diagonal across your body.

 Make it easier: Skip the crossover lunge.

-Send hips back, and engaging your left glute, lower into a single-leg squat, using the door jamb for support.
-Straighten your leg and return to standing, using the door jamb to help.
+Send hips back.
+Engage your left glute and lower into a single-leg squat, using the chair for support.
+Straighten your leg and return to standing, using the chair to help.
+Repeat on the other side.

 Make it harder: Perform a single-leg squat without the support.

 Stand on your right leg, slightly bending your knee.
 Keep your back flat as you hinge forward at the hips into a deadlift, sending left leg back behind you and arms below you.

-From a lunge, with right foot in front and left foot behind, bring left foot forward and jump up (skipping), getting right foot completely off the ground and raising left knee high.
+From a lunge, with your right foot in front and left foot behind, bring left foot forward and jump up (skipping), getting right foot completely off the floor and raising left knee high.

-Place left foot on a low bench or step behind you, and remain close enough to the bench so your left leg is not stretching or locked.
-Send hips back, and bend the right knee to lower into a lunge.
-Using your right glute, push up, and straighten right leg to complete the rep.
+Place left foot on a low bench or step behind you.
+Stay near the bench so your left leg is not stretching or locked.
+Send your hips back and bend your right knee to lower into a lunge.
+Using your right glute, push up and straighten right leg to complete the rep.

-Send hips back, bend your right knee, and lower into a squat.
-As you lower, reach your left arm across your body, toward the outside of your right foot.
-Get as low as you can (try to touch the ground), but make sure right knee doesn’t extend past right toes.
+Send hips back, bend your left knee, and lower into a squat.
+As you lower, reach your right arm across your body, toward the outside of your left foot.
+Get as low as you can — try to touch the floor.
 Return to starting position.
 Repeat on the other side.